-- End to end Direct Credit processes were enhanced. - Automated process of Annual Review and Re-rating. - An intelligent Queue tracker was introduced for automatic allocation of proposals to RMs at ELSCs - Executive Leadership Dashboards were created for Express, Direct Lending, Prayaas and Other National Level Schemes.
+- End-to-end Direct Credit processes were enhanced. - Automated process of Annual Review and Re-rating. - An intelligent Queue tracker was introduced for automatic allocation of proposals to RMs at ELSCs. - Executive Leadership Dashboards were created for Express, Direct Lending, Prayaas and Other National Level Schemes.

-Initiatives by Chief Information Security Officer (CISO)
+Activities of Chief Information Security Officer (CISO)